bluewaysw/pcgeos/TechDocs/Markdown/Esp/erout.md

 **Figure 2-1** Stack conventions for GEOS routines
 _(a) This is the stack-s setup when HelloProc was called, but before HelloProc did anything to the stack._
 _(b) This is the stack after HelloProc has finished setting up the stack frame._
-_(c) This is the stack after the ret instuction is executed.
+_(c) This is the stack after the ret instruction is executed.
 The ret pops the return address and the parameters off the stack._

 As noted above, Esp does most of the bookkeeping for you.
 You need simply declare your arguments and local variables, then use the .enter and